AetherAngel/megaman-x-godot-project/README.md

 This project was developed with the assistance of generative AI as an engineering support tool for:

 * Prototyping
+* Debugging
 * System iteration
 * Debugging assistance
 * Workflow acceleration

-All architecture decisions, integration, implementation, and system orchestration were directed and organized manually.
+All software architecture, system design, implementation strategy, integration, and technical decisions were designed and directed by the project author.

 ## Media Credits